labanskoller/hackeriet_blog/_posts/2017-02-27-eating-a-rsa-buffet.md

 ##### Brute force to find key 2

-One of the primes for key number two was really small, only 2758599203, we could have just used brute force to calculate it, but instead we found it in [factordb](http://factordb.com/index.php?id=1100000000906574033)
+One of the primes for key number two was really small, only 2758599203.
+We could have just used brute force to calculate it, but instead we found it in [factordb](http://factordb.com/index.php?id=1100000000906574033)

 ##### Greatest common divisor to find both key 0 and 6

-Finding if to numbers have a common divisor is extremely efficient, it's done with one of the oldest known algorithms, the Euclidean algorithm.
+Finding out if two numbers have a common divisor is extremely efficient, it's done with one of the oldest known algorithms: the Euclidean algorithm.

 Comparing all the keys with each other takes no time at all: